 If your student has mentioned a few colleges that interest them, encourage them to visit the websites for those schools to learn more.
 This will help them get comfortable exploring college websites where they will quickly discover that some are well-designed and easy to navigate, while others make it difficult to find essential information.
 That can be another factor to determine whether a college makes the list.

 For more ways to explore colleges, consider checking out Wendy Nelson’s list of 10 additional search sites on her My Kid’s College Choice blog.

 Using online sites Some of these resources allow users to search and create lists without setting up an account.
 If you want to get familiar with how these sites work yourself, take a look as a guest, where possible.
 For example, the College Board’s Big Future page allows visitors to search for colleges, find careers and more.

 Each site basically walks visitors through several categories, like type of school, location, cost and financial aid, and then additional choices within each section.
 College Board and Naviance allow for a search with more than one major, or none at all.
-Actually, every question is multiple-choice and allows the user to select “no preference” as an answer, important for the kid who doesn’t know how big a school she wants or how far from home he’s willing to go.
+Actually, every question is multiple-choice and allows the user to select “no preference” as an answer, important for the teen who doesn’t know how big a school they want or how far from home they’re willing to go.

-As your student investigates these services, be careful she doesn’t limit her options too much.
+As your student investigates these services, be careful they don’t limit their options too much.
 Keep in mind that when it comes to things like cost, some of those high-priced colleges can be very generous.
 Plus an in-state school might actually be farther from home than one in the next state, and more competitive for the “local” kids.